rust-lang/rust/text/0000-cargo-prepublish.md

 section seems to be working well we can issue an official deprecation for `[replace]`, printing a warning if it's still used.

-Documentation, however, will immediately being to recommend `[augment]` over `[replace]`.
+Documentation, however, will immediately begin to recommend `[augment]` over `[replace]`.

 # How We Teach This